| |

 A:

 Yep!
-So far I have written 10 mostly awful novels and 4 totally terrible
+I wrote 10 mostly awful novels and 4 totally terrible

 screenplays during NaNoWriMo and Script Frenzy.